Gallai-Ramsey numbers of odd cycles: Proof of Theorem

-so there must exist either a red path or a blue path of order at least $2\ell$.
-This path along with a vertex of $T$ with appropriately colored edges produces a monochromatic copy of $C_{2\ell + 1}$, a contradiction, completing the proof that $T_{i} = \emptyset$ for some $i$.
+so, by Lemma~\ref{Lemma:ColE-G}, there must exist either a red path or a blue path of order at least $2\ell$.
+This path along with a vertex of $T^s$ with appropriately colored edges produces a monochromatic copy of $C_{2\ell + 1}$, a contradiction, completing the proof of Claim~\ref{Claim:Tissmall}. \end{proof}